next-ivanblanquez/beeva-poc-pygdf/README.md

 Before start the experiments I read [documentation](http://pygdf.readthedocs.io/en/latest/api.html), looking for example and user around the Internet, official repositories and these are conclusions about that:

+* It is in beta phase, so there is not a release version yet (until September).
+* It is no easy to install beacase currently doesn't support pip install.
+* Doesn't load data from a file directly.
+You need Pandas or Numpy to load data to do it.
-* PyGDF has less operation set than Pandas, for example, it has not operations over rows, just a query function, end the rest operations are over columns.
+* It has a poor operation set, has not operations over rows, just a query function, and the rest are over columns.
-* You need Pandas or Numpy to load data from a file, does not load data directly.
-* PyGDF is still in beta phase, there are not a release version yet (until September), so there is not a community following this project yet and is not easy to install.
-* PyGDF lacks complete examples and has poor documentation of all its features and is not so easy to find them.
+* Poor documentation.
+Lacks complete examples and functions descriptions.

 ### Experiments